-To ensure that adequate water for golf course and residential developments will be available, the applicant should be required to clarify specifically what water sources will be used for existing golf course projects, and to estimate the impacts of such use on resource availability.
-He advise that the yields and development potentials of alternative sources on the island of land be better described, and that metering be improved throughout the Lanei system.
+To ensure that adequate water for golf course and residential developments will be available, the applicant should be required to clarify specifically what water sources will be used for existing golf course projects, and to setimate the impacts of such use on resource availability.
+He advise that the yields and development potentials of alternative sources on the is and of Lanal be better described, and that metering be improved throughout the Lanal system.